eCollect/py-xtdb-datomic/xtdb2/README.md

 * http-encoding is transit+json (and maybe json-LD later?):
   * use transit-python2 fork of abandoned cognitect/transit-python
     * for whatever reason, list and tuple are both mapped to Array, while List is unmapped?
-  * has own Keyword, Symbol .. etc, no more edn_format
+  * has own Keyword, Symbol.. etc
-* NO http/transit documentation, so it’s reverse engineering and MITMproxying between a Clojure Repl (run clojure over deps.edn), and the (docker) xtdb-server
+* NO http/transit documentation, so it’s reverse engineering and MITMproxying between a Clojure Repl (run clj over deps.edn), and the (docker) xtdb-server

 state of this wrapper - jan'24:
 * completely new dbclient, separate from xtdb1